-Scala is an object functional programming and scripting language for general software applications designed to express solutions in a concise manner.
+Answer: Scala is an object functional programming and scripting language for general software applications designed to express solutions concisely. (scala interview questions)

 3. In What Ways Scala Is Better Than Other Programming Language?

-The arrays uses regular generics, while in other language, generics are bolted on as an afterthought and are completely separate but have overlapping behaviours with arrays.
+Answer: The arrays use regular generics, while in other languages, generics are bolted on as an afterthought and are completely separate but have overlapping behaviors with arrays.

-Scala has immutable “val” as a first class language feature.
-The “val” of scala is similar to Java final variables.
-Contents may mutate but top reference is immutable.
+Scala has immutable “Val” as a first-class language feature.
+The “value” of the scala is similar to Java’s final variables.
+Contents may mutate but the top reference is immutable.

 Singleton has singleton objects rather than C++/Java/ C# classic static.
 It is a cleaner solution

 Persistent immutable collections are the default and built into the standard library.

 It has native tuples and a concise code

 Answer: Scala Map is a collection of key-value pairs wherein the value in a map can be retrieved using the key.
 Values in a Scala Map are not unique but the keys are unique.
 Scala supports two kinds of maps- mutable and immutable.
 By default, Scala supports an immutable map and to make use of the mutable map, programmers have to import the scala.collection.mutable.Map class explicitly.
 When programmers want to use mutable and immutable maps together in the same program then the mutable map can be accessed as mutable.map and the immutable map can just be accessed with the name of the map.
 (Best Online training courses)